-Prison visiting committee annual reports, 2020
+Prison visiting committee annual reports, 2021

-A visiting committee is appointed to each Irish prison under the Prisons (Visiting Committees) Act 1925 and the Prisons (Visiting Committees) Order 1925.
-Members of the 12 visiting committees are appointed by the Minister for Justice for a term not exceeding three years.
+A visiting committee is appointed to each Irish prison under the Prisons (Visiting Committees) Act, 1925 and the Prisons (Visiting Committees) Order, 1925.
+Members of the 12 visiting committees are appointed by the Minister for Justice for a term not exceeding 3 years.
 The function of prison visiting committees is to visit, at frequent intervals, the prison to which they are appointed and hear any complaints that may be made to them by any prisoner.
 They report to the Minister for Justice regarding any abuses observed or found, and any repairs which they think are urgently needed.
 Prison visiting committee members have free access, either collectively or individually, to every part of the prison to which their committee is appointed.
-Information from prison visiting committee reports relating to drug use in prisons for 2020 is summarised below (Prison visiting committees 2022).
+Information from prison visiting committee reports relating to drug use in prisons for 2021 (n=8) is summarised in the following sections (Department of Justice 2023).